tantialex/collapse-network/README.md

-# README: Network Collapse Code Challenge
+# Network Collapse Code Task

 ## Overview

-This code challenge requires you to implement the `collapse` function, which transforms a given network structure (`input`) into a new network (`target`) by applying a set of collapse rules.
+This code task requires you to implement the `collapse` function, which transforms a given network structure (`input`) into a new network (`target`) by applying a set of collapse rules.
 The function will be tested against expected results to ensure correctness.

 ## Collapse Rules